IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   DELETE http://$SERVER/api/datasets/999/destroy

 Calling the destroy endpoint is permanent and irreversible.
-It will remove the dataverse or dataset and all files in question, then re-index the parent object in solr.
+It will remove the dataverse or dataset and all files in question, then re-index the parent object in Solr.
 You must first destroy the datasets as the endpoint won't act on a dataverse that isn't empty.
 This endpoint requires that the user whose API token is passed be a superuser.